Lydiate Hall: 19th century

 A fire was reported to have alighted in the wash-house in November 1877.
 The burning smell attracted attention from local people and was quickly extinguished.
 Concerns were expressed that any fire starting in the building could result in its total destruction due to its significant quantities of ancient oak.
 By the late 1880s, the hall, then owned by Mr Weld-Blundell of Ince, it was described as "fast decaying". and as being in a dilapidated state, with no repairs being undertaken.
 In 1907, the unoccupied property was burgled of its family heirloom paintings, which had to remain in the property under a clause in the will of a previous owner.
 The stolen artwork were cut from their frames, with the thieves said to "have gone about their work with great deliberation".

 20th century

 As of the 20th century, the foundations exist, along with the brick and stone structure with 19th century windows on the ground and first floor; the timber-framed hall was completely demolished.
 A partial collar and strut roof with moulded tie beams remained as of 1985, as well as a Tudor-headed fireplace with shield and cornice and a 19th-century range.
 In 1994, a planning application for Listed Building Consent was submitted to Sefton Council, proposing the partial demolition of areas of the old hall that were deemed to be unstable, to allow for archaeological research.
-By this time, there was no surviving timber from the 16th century of earlier, with just a single stone chimney stack the oldest feature to be in-tact.
+By this time, there was no surviving timber from the 16th century of earlier, with just a single stone chimney stack the oldest feature to be intact.
+Preservation proposals continued to be reported in early 1996, with the home, believed to have at one time been owned by Lord William Lever, was being held together with scaffold.